neu-cs4530/team-project-4f/README.md

 A backend service (in the `services/townService` directory) implements the application logic: tracking which "towns" are available to be joined, and the state of each of those towns.

+## Accessing the app remotely

+The latest version of the app is hosted on [Netlify](https://silly-brahmagupta-8243b8.netlify.app/).
+Going to that link will give you access to our Covey Town features without needing to run the app locally.

 ## Running this app locally

 Running the application locally entails running both the backend service and a frontend.